Complete Financial Questionnaire

 illness_benefits

-Start on one website, end up on six different sites, pick up a stray Hobbit, pass through Mordor, defeat Sauron, and land on a page that’s meant to help – and yet you’ve still no idea what counts as a qualified adult and what all the numbers in front of you means.
+Finally, land on a page that’s meant to help – and yet you’ve still no idea what counts as a qualified adult and what all the numbers in front of you mean.

-We’ll begin with an obvious hat-tip: to be eligible for social welfare payments because you’re sick or have a disability, you first have to be certified by a doctor.
-You can’t just wander into your local social welfare office and presume they’ll know what to do with you.
+We’ll begin with the obvious: to be eligible for social welfare payments because you’re sick or have a disability, you first have to be certified by a doctor.

-The options available to you will depend on how long you’ll need to recover; for example, a couple of weeks versus a year or longer.
 Some social welfare payments are based on your PRSI contributions (the ah-heeeeeeere-but-has-to-be-done payment that automatically comes off your earnings and goes towards the Social Insurance Fund/social welfare).

 If you don’t have enough PSRI contributions (for example if you’ve been out of work to raise your demon spawn have a family), other options exist that depend on a means test/an examination of how much you’re earning.